marinasundstrom/Blazor8Test/docs/authorization.md

 ## Use cookie for authorization from client

+The advantage of using cookie auth is that you can login on the server, with the provided server-rendered Identity pages, and at the end the auth cookie is being set so that the client browser may use it.
+This cookie can be used even by the portion of the app that is using WebAssembly.

 In order to use the auth cookie when authorizing from a WebAssembly context, you need to make the ``HttpClient`` include that cookie.

 We do so by creating a handler: